 - helping to prevent damage to your joints or internal organs

-- Antimalarial medications: These drugs were once used to treat the infectious disease malaria.
-Due to the organism that causes malaria developing a resistance to the drugs, newer meds are now being used to treat the disease.
+- Antimalarial medications.
+These drugs were once used to treat the infectious disease malaria.
+The organism that causes malaria developed a resistance to the drugs, so doctors now use newer medications to treat the disease.
 Antimalarial medications can address lupus symptoms like rashes, joint pain, and fatigue.
 They can also help stop lupus flares.
-They’re recommended during pregnancy to reduce pregnancy-related complications and the risk of the disease getting worse in the mother.
+They’re recommended during pregnancy to reduce pregnancy-related complications and the risk of the disease getting worse in the parent.

 It’s important to monitor how your medications affect your symptoms.
-If your medication has side effects or doesn’t work to treat your symptoms anymore, let your healthcare provider know.
+If your medication has side effects or doesn’t work to treat your symptoms anymore, let your doctor know.

-Healthcare providers haven’t established a specific lupus diet.
-In general, aim to eat a healthy, well-balanced diet.
+In general, aim to eat a well balanced diet.
 This can include things like:

-- fish high in omega-3 fatty acids, such as salmon, tuna, or mackerel, which consumption of should be monitored due to the need for you to be aware of elevated mercury levels
+- fish high in omega-3 fatty acids, such as salmon, tuna, or mackerel

-- eating a blend of colorful fruits and vegetables
+- a blend of colorful fruits and vegetables

 There are also some foods that those with lupus should usually avoid, mostly due to the medications they typically take.
 Some examples of foods to stay away from include:

-- Alcohol: Alcohol can interact negatively with many medications.
+- Alcohol.
+Alcohol can interact with many medications.
 For example, it can cause gastrointestinal bleeding in people taking NSAIDs.
 It can also increase the possibility of inflammation.

-- Alfalfa: The amino acid known as L-canavanine found in alfalfa sprouts and seeds may increase inflammation and lead to lupus flares.
+- Alfalfa.
+The amino acid known as L-canavanine is found in alfalfa sprouts and seeds.
+This amino acid may increase inflammation and lead to lupus flares.

-- Foods high in salt and cholesterol: Not only is cutting back on these beneficial for your overall health, but it also helps to prevent bloating and increases in blood pressure due to corticosteroid use.
+- Foods high in salt and cholesterol.
+Cutting back on salt and cholesterol isn’t just beneficial for your overall health.
+It also helps to prevent bloating and increases in blood pressure due to corticosteroid use.